2020 VIRGINIA CANNON CUP TOURNAMENT RULES

 The Tournament Rules Committee reserves the right to make the following changes in the event of inclement weather:

 In the event of inclement weather forcing play to be halted and preventing the match from completing during the scheduled time, the score shall stand if at least one-half of the matches have been completed.
-The tournament director will have the final decision on field closure.
+If the game has not reached halftime the score will be reported as a 0-0 tie.

 H. Player’s Equipment: